I’m Kristin and journaling saved my life.

-I divide my time between New York and my Treehouse in coastal Connecticut.
-When I’m not journaling, I like to read psychology books, play with my cat Starlee, and ride my Vespa in the sun.
+I live and write in New York.
+When I’m not journaling, I like to read psychology books, play with my Siamese cat Starlee, and ride my Vespa in the sun.

 Always feel free to drop me a line and say hi or ask a question.
 I read all the emails I get, and I do my best to get back to you even if it takes a bit.

 So, what are my credentials?

 Well, I have a dusty piece of paper that says I have a Bachelor’s degree in Journalism from Boston University.
 Post-graduate, I studied Multimedia Production for the Web at the University of Washington.
 And I was a Content Developer at circle.com where I wrote articles and developed content strategies for a variety of web sites.

 My real experience, however, comes from the daily practice of sitting at this desk and putting words on the page every morning.
 For 30 years and counting, I consistently journal for about an hour most days, whether or not I want to.
 And especially when I don’t want to.
 I have kept a daily journal since I was 12 years old and have never flagged in my dedication to the craft.